redking/dzr-redux-workshop/README.md

 ## Description

-The sample app is a pretend Redux "chatroom" - just a div that displays the text and timestamp for added messages.
+The sample app is a fake Redux "chatroom" - just a div that displays the text and timestamp for added messages.
 A button at the bottom lets you cycle through different colors for the site header.

 Each exercise examines some part of the Redux ecosystem.